-Before beginning his academic career, Dean Boise practiced law for over eight years at law firms including Cleary Gottlieb and Akin Gump, in New York, and Thompson Hine, in Cleveland.
-Before entering private practice, he clerked for the Honorable Pasco M. Bowman II, of the U.S. Court of Appeals for the Eighth Circuit.
-Dean Boise earned his LL.M. in Taxation from New York University School of Law (1999) and his Juris Doctor from the University of Chicago Law School (1994).
-He received a Bachelor of Arts in political science, summa cum laude, from the University of Missouri-Kansas City (1991), where he also completed substantial coursework toward a degree in piano performance at the University’s Conservatory of Music.
+Preceding the commencement of his academic career, Dean Boise practiced tax law for more than eight years at Cleary Gottlieb LLP and Akin Gump LLP, in New York, and at Thompson Hine LLP, in Cleveland, OH.
+He clerked for the Hon.
+Pasco M. Bowman II, of the US Court of Appeals for the Eighth Circuit.
+Dean Boise earned his LL.M. in Taxation from NYU, his J.D. from the University of Chicago, and his bachelor’s degree in political science, summa cum laude, from the University of Missouri-Kansas City, where he also completed substantial coursework in piano performance at the university’s Conservatory of Music.

 Dean Boise is a member of the Council of the ABA Section on Legal Education and Admission to the Bar and previously served on both the ABA’s Standards Review Committee and the Steering Committee of the AALS’s Deans’ Forum.
 He was an inaugural member of the Advisory Council of the Legal Education Police Practices Consortium, which was founded to promote better policing practices throughout the U.S. In 2018, he served as Co-Chair of the transition team for New York Attorney General Tish James.
 He is a past member of the New York State Judicial Institute on Professionalism in the Law and the New York State Bar Association’s COVID-19 Recovery Task Force and is admitted to the bar in New York and Ohio.